 - Statement of Proposed Ward’s Assets & Income (PC73)

 - List of Interested Persons for a Guardianship (PC75)

-These forms start the process for private guardianship and for public guardianship for people over 60.
+These forms start the process for private guardianship and for public guardianship for people age 60 and older.
 NOTE: There is a different petition and a different process for appointing a public guardian for a person with developmental disabilities.

 Are having difficulty accessing any of the above listed forms"?